-When you configure the Erasure Coding profile for an ILM rule, you select an available erasure-coding scheme based on how many Storage Nodes and sites make up the storage pool you plan to use.
-Erasure-coding schemes control how many data fragments and how many parity fragments are created for each object.
+When you configure the erasure-coding profile for an ILM rule, you select an available erasure-coding scheme based on how many Storage Nodes and sites make up the storage pool you plan to use.

 The StorageGRID system uses the Reed-Solomon erasure-coding algorithm.
-The algorithm slices an object into k data fragments and computes m parity fragments.
-The $k + m = n$ fragments are spread across n Storage Nodes to provide data protection.
-An object can sustain up to m lost or corrupt fragments. k fragments are needed to retrieve or repair an object.
+The algorithm slices an object into $k$ data fragments and computes $m$ parity fragments.
+The $k + m = n$ fragments are spread across $n$ Storage Nodes to provide data protection.
+An object can sustain up to $m$ lost or corrupt fragments.
+To retrieve or repair an object, $k$ fragments are needed.

-When configuring an Erasure Coding profile, use the following guidelines for storage pools:
+When selecting the storage pool to use for a rule that will create an erasure-coded copy, use the following guidelines for storage pools: